zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 ## Maintenance
 - [ ] If not from dependabot, the PR creator has described the update (major, minor, or patch version, changelog)

+## Post-merge
+- [ ] This PR adds translations keys to English dictionary(s).
+See guidance for pulling new keys to Lokalise [here](https://github.com/zooniverse/how-to-zooniverse/blob/master/Translations/lokalise.md#lokalise-and-fem).